-"No, really," you say, "What's 'cogent'?"
+"No, really", you say, "What's 'cogent'?
+The word?"

-In the 21st Century, having a global career and an organizational future means being able to communicate, cooperate, and perform well from the start, not only within your organization, but also with outsiders, with people and organizations different than you and yours.
+In the 21st Century, having a global career and a professional future means being able to communicate, cooperate, and perform, well, and from the start, not only within your own organization, but also with outsiders, with people and organizations different than you and yours.

 So, what's cogent?

 Again, we'll say the learning that is cogent to individual and teams is project management as a collaborative systems practice (CSP).
 People constructing things that they understand as systems, by activities that they understand as systemic.

 CSP is what happens in mentoring, internships, apprenticeships, STEM instruction, problem based learning, and Maker Education, communities of practice, and project management – all of these engineer physical things that make a difference in the operating world as the same time as they build competencies of those doing the building.
 These are competencies that make for careers going forward: empathy, imagination, systems thinking, rigor, cooperation, and management skills.
 This is project management as CSP.
 This is what enables practitioners to cooperate and contribute to their organizations, wherever they are in today's complex, conflicted, and turbulent world.

 At Cogent Language, our mission is to help build project know-how for individual and collective futures by project management as a collaborative systems practice.
 Our core competence is in designing and deploying learning paths in project know-how for individuals and organizations, including businesses, universities, schools, and NPO's.
 Our main prooducts are project worksites, and our main services are courses related to CSP.

 So, before you decide on a learning path to your future, be sure it is "cogent".
 Then compare its features with ours.
 For that purpose, here is a handy checklist.